 Also, want to know a great and unique way you can use vanilla extract?
 Well, just make vanilla brownies.
 I have the recipe for vanilla brownies right here with me.

 3. Almond Butter

-For making cakes, cookies, and brownies, almond butter is a viable option to substitute butter extract.
+For making cakes, cookies, and brownies, almond butter is a viable option as a butter extract substitute.
 It assuredly gives you that unique, rich, buttery flavor, adding depth to your preparation simultaneously.

 Vegans must be relieved with this substitute as it is dairy-free.
 But those who are allergic to nuts must be crossing their eyebrows by now.

 Vegan butter, also known as plant-based butter, is prepared by mixing plant-based oils such as olive oil, coconut oil, avocado, or palm oil with water.
 Vegan butter doesn’t contain dairy since it is made from plant-based oils.